drys-cli/drys/docs/man/tem.rst

 #.
 Repository name

    By default, the repository name is the basename of the repository absolute path.
-It can be overriden by the configuration option '`general.name`' in `path/to/repoX/.tem/repo`.
+It can be overriden by the configuration option `general.name` in `path/to/repoX/.tem/repo`.
 The name can contain anything but the :guilabel:`/` character, but we recommend that you only use alphanumeric characters, :guilabel:`-` and :guilabel:`_` in the name (regex: